onap/dcaegen2/docs/sections/installation_oom.rst

 Information about using the common templates to deploy a microservice can be found in :doc:`Using Helm to deploy DCAE Microservices <./dcaeservice_helm_template>`.

-The dcaegen2 chart has the following sub-charts:

-* ``dcae-bootstrap``: deploys the DCAE bootstrap service that performs some DCAE initialization and deploys additional DCAE components.
-* ``dcae-cloudify-manager``: deploys the DCAE Cloudify Manager instance.
-* ``dcae-config-binding-service``: deploys the DCAE config binding service.
-* ``dcae-deployment-handler``: deploys the DCAE deployment handler service.
-* ``dcae-healthcheck``: deploys the DCAE healthcheck service that provides an API to check the health of all DCAE components.
-* ``dcae-policy-handler``: deploys the DCAE policy handler service.
-* ``dcae-redis``: deploys the DCAE Redis cluster.
-* ``dcae-dashboard``: deploys the DCAE Dashboard for managing DCAE microservices deployments
-* ``dcae-servicechange-handler``: deploys the DCAE service change handler service.
-* ``dcae-inventory-api``: deploys the DCAE inventory API service.

-These components are by default disabled under ONAP for Jakarta release and charts will be removed next release

 DCAE Deployment
 ---------------